 bagel.
 A slang term for a completed game in which the losing team failed to score even a single point.
 Also known as being or getting “pickled”.

 “Ball on!”
-A shout indicating that an errant ball has entered the court, typically while some players are unaware.
+A warning shout indicating that an errant ball has entered a court, typically while some players on that court are unaware.

 banger: A player who typically hits every possible shot very hard, often from the baseline.